 - Student has an academic plan in place that will ensure they are able to meet SAP standards by a specific point in time.

-- Students with an approved appeal who are placed on Satisfactory Academic Progress probation (with or without an academic plan) will have their status reviewed after the first payment period (term) following their successful appeal.
-Students who are not meeting the requirements will be suspended and all current and future aid must be canceled immediately, regardless of current enrollment.
-Students meeting SAP and/or the requirements of their academic plan will not be reviewed again until the next annual SAP review.
+- Students on approved academic plans will be reviewed after each term to ensure progress and achievement of the agreed terms and conditions of their academic plan.
+Students who are not meeting their requirements will be suspended and all current and future aid will be canceled immediately, regardless of current enrollment.
 Students who are suspended as part of this process may appeal this decision.